andersmurphy/andersmurphy-blog/resources/posts/2020-12-27-clojure-cond-deep-merge-remove-nils-and-the-shape-of-data.md

   (if (every? map? maps) (apply merge-with deep-merge maps) (last maps)))
 ```

-We'd also need to implement a function that removes nil values.
-As the behaviour of `cond->` will not associate nil values:
+We also need to implement a function that removes nil values.
+As the behaviour of `cond->` means it will not associate nil values:

 ```Clojure
 (defn remove-nils